tan-zhihao1/kickpi-book/rk356x/en/20-Linux system customization.md

 ```
 $ ifconfig <dev> down
-$ ifconfig <dev> hw ether <新的MAC地址>
+$ ifconfig <dev> hw ether <New MAC Address>
 $ ifconfig <dev> up
 ```

-> Different operating systems may have some differences, and some systems may not allow MAC address setting directly through'ifconfig ', or require additional steps
+> Different operating systems may have some differences, and some systems may not allow MAC address setting directly through`ifconfig`, or require additional steps